jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **Software-defined Visibility (SDV)**: a framework to automate the processes of network monitoring and response; the goal is to enable the analysis of every packet and make deep intelligence-based decisions on forwarding, dropping, or otherwise responding to threats

 - 4.1.7 Wireless networks (e.g. LiFi, Wi-Fi, Zigbee, satellite)
+    - **Narrowband**: refers to a communication channel or system that operates with a small bandwidth, meaning it uses a limited range of frequencies to transmit data; in contrast to broadband, which can carry large amounts of data over a wide frequency range, narrowband systems focus on efficient transmission of smaller amounts of data, often over long distances, by using lower data rates and narrower frequency bands

-    - Li-Fi: **light fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec
+    - **light fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec
+    - **Radio Frequency Identification (RFID)**: a technology used to identify and track objects or individuals using radio waves, with two main components: an RFID tag (or transponder) and an RFID reader; the tag contains a small microchip and an antenna, and the reader emits a signal that communicates with the tag to retrieve the stored information
+        - Passive Tags don't have their own power source, relying instead on the energy from the RFID reader's signal to transmit data
+        - Active Tags have a battery and can broadcast signals over longer distances
+    - **Near Field Communicatio (NFC)**: a wireless communication technology that allows devices to exchange data over short distances, usually within a range of about 4 centimeters (1.5 inches); it operates on the same principle as RFID but is designed for closer proximity communication and is commonly used in mobile devices for tasks like contactless payments and data sharing; unlike RFID, where only the reader actively sends signals, NFC enables two-way communication
+        - Active Mode: both devices generate their own radio frequency signals to communicate
+        - Passive Mode: one device (like an NFC tag) is passive and only transmits data when powered by the active device's signal, similar to how passive RFID tags work
     - **Bluetooth**: wireless personal area network, IEEE 802.15; an open standard for short-range RF communication used primarily with wireless personal area networks (WPANs); secure guidelines:
         - use Bluetooth only for non-confidential activities
         - change default PIN
         - turn off discovery mode
         - turn off Bluetooth when not in active use
-    - **Wi-Fi**: Wirless LAN IEEE 802.11x; associated with computer networking, Wi-Fi uses 802.11x spec to create a public or private wireless LAN
+    - **Wi-Fi**: Wireless LAN IEEE 802.11x; associated with computer networking, Wi-Fi uses 802.11x spec to create a public or private wireless LAN
         - **Wired Equivalent Privacy (WEP)**:
             - WEP is defined by the original IEEE 802.11 standard
             - WEP uses a predefined shared Rivest Cipher 4 (RC4) secret key for both authentication (SKA) and encryption